 Swappa is very similar to eBay in that you’re listing your iPhone for sale on their marketplace and they’re connecting individual buyers and sellers.
-Like eBay you’ll need to make a Swappa account, take photos of your iPhone, write a description and ship it out if it sells.
-You also incur the same kinds of return and fraud risk.
+Like eBay, you’ll need to make a Swappa account, take photos of your iPhone, write a description and ship it out if it sells.
+You also incur the same kinds of returns and fraud risks.
 Swappa’s main advantage over eBay is that you don’t pay any selling fees whatsoever.
 The buyer pays for them.
-If you’re selling a high end smartphone like an iPhone X that means you’ll save at least $50 in fees vs using ebay.
-The only downfall is that Swappa’s user base is much smaller than ebay’s so it may take longer to find a willing buyer.
+If you’re selling a high-end smartphone like an iPhone X that means you’ll save at least $50 in fees vs using eBay.
+The only downfall is that Swappa’s user base is much smaller than eBay’s so it may take longer to find a willing buyer.

 Sell it locally